US CMA Vs Indian CMA

 The Institute of Management Accounts (IMA) regulates the CMA in the USA.
 It serves as a platform for learning, knowledge exchange, research, and the promotion of morality and the best commercial practice in management accounting and finances.

-Eligibility requirements
+Eligibility Criteria

 Indian students must have a class 12 certificate and an undergraduate degree in order to be eligible for the US CMA.
 According to IMA rules, undergraduates have a further seven years to submit the necessary documentation after successfully earning the CMA USA certificate.